Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Simulated Experiments

 \subsection{Quantum Memory State Tracking}

 In quantum memory, it suffices to track the basis states in response to the bit-flip errors that have occurred and only apply error correction operations when needed.
 We generated $30,000$ trajectories of length $T=\SI{20}{\micro\second}$ from all four simulation schemes with a pre-defined single-qubit error rate as our testing samples, among which are equal portions of trajectories initialized in one of the eight basis states.
-While the RNN model employed here is trained on $100,000$ quantum trajectories from the corresponding simulation scheme, the error rate, the noise variance and auto-correlations input to the Bayesian model are also estimated from those quantum trajectories.
-The tunable parameters in the double threshold model are numerically optimized in schemes with imperfections.
+While the RNN model employed here is trained on $100,000$ quantum trajectories from the corresponding simulation scheme, the error rate, noise variance and auto-correlations input to the Bayesian model are also estimated from those quantum trajectories.
+The tunable parameters in the double threshold model are numerically optimized in schemes with imperfections; the filtering time $\tau$ typically lies in the range $\SI{0.3}{}-\SI{1.6}{\micro\second}$, with larger $\tau$ for smaller $\gamma$.

 In Fig.~\ref{fig:state_tracking}, we compare the final fidelity $\mathcal{F}=\abs{\braket{\psi_T|\psi_0}}^2$ against the initial state of the three models in tracking these quantum trajectories subject to bit-flips.
-The trend is that the final fidelity decreases as a function of the single qubit error rate $\gamma$.
+The trend is that the final fidelity decreases as a function of the single-qubit error rate $\gamma$.
 This is because the higher the error rate is, the more chances there will be two different bit-flips before the correction to the first bit-flip is made, resulting in a logical error upon the correction, and therefore a lower final fidelity.
 For instance, a state starting at $\ket{000}$ is flipped to $\ket{001}$ at $t_1$ and is later also flipped to $\ket{011}$ at $t_2>t_1$, such that $t_2$ is smaller than $t_1+t_\text{detect}$ where $t_\text{detect}$ is the detection time of the first error.
 Subsequently, the model perceiving syndromes with $(S_1=-1,S_2=+1)$ will eventually make a $C_\text{op}=X_1$ correction and change the state to $\ket{111}$, leading to a logical error.
 From the above argument, it is also evident that a shorter detection time is beneficial.